-The second finding in YBCO is a dramatic drop in \nH~as doping is decreased below \pstar.\cite{Badoux2016} This drop was attributed to a decrease in carrier density $n$, from $n = 1 + p$ at $p >$~\pstar~to $n = p$ at $p <$~\pstar.
-Based on this new insight, it was recently demonstrated that the upturn in the resistivity of LSCO can be accounted for quantitatively, thereby resolving the 20-year-old puzzle.\cite{Laliberte2016} The ``metal-to-insulator crossover" is in fact the consequence of a $T=0$ metal-to-metal transition into the pseudogap phase at \pstar, whose ground state is a metal with $n = p$ hole-like carriers.
+The second finding in YBCO is a dramatic drop in \nH~as doping is decreased below \pstar[\onlinecite{Badoux2016}].
+This drop was attributed to a decrease in carrier density $n$, from $n = 1 + p$ at $p >$~\pstar~to $n = p$ at $p <$~\pstar.
+Based on this insight, it was recently demonstrated that the upturn in the resistivity of LSCO can be accounted for quantitatively, thereby resolving the 20-year-old puzzle [\onlinecite{Laliberte2016}].
+The ``metal-to-insulator crossover" is in fact the consequence of a $T=0$ metal-to-metal transition into the pseudogap phase at \pstar, whose ground state is a metal with $n = p$ holelike carriers.